Edward-Sun/structured-nart/README.md

 # Fast Structured Decoding for Sequence Models

-We are still working on code cleaning of our model, along with [hint-nart](https://github.com/zhuohan123/hint-nart).
+We are still working on code cleaning of our own codebase, along with [hint-nart](https://github.com/zhuohan123/hint-nart).

 Jiatao Gu has provided an excellent re-implementation of our model in the [fairseq](https://github.com/pytorch/fairseq/blob/master/examples/nonautoregressive_translation/README.md) repo.
 We highly recommend you to try it!